Legionella

 Legionnaires disease

 Legionellosis is the term for infections caused by Legionella Pnuemophila with the best known illness being Legionnaires Disease.
 This is a type of pneumonia that principally affects people that are susceptible due to age, illness, immuno-supression, smoking and can be fatal.
-The bacteria can also cause less serious illnesses which are not fatal or permanently debilitating, but which can affect all people.

 The risk